Photo by Sarah Ferrante Goodrich / Unsplash

 This October is the 15th annual National Cybersecurity Awareness Month in the United States, a collaboration between the US government and industry to raise awareness about the part we can all play in staying more secure online.
 Here at Cloudflare, where our mission is to help build a better internet, we look forward to this month all year.

 As part of this month-long education campaign, Cloudflare is participating in D.C CyberWeek this week, the largest cybersecurity festival in the U.S, taking place in Washington, DC.
 This year’s event is expected to have over 10,000 attendees, more than 100 events, and feature representatives from over 180 agencies, private companies, and service providers.
 We will join with other leaders in cybersecurity, to share best practices, find ways to collaborate, and work to achieve common goals.

 Along with the United States, the European Union also runs a month-long cyber awareness campaign in October, with the initiative having started back in 2012.
 The aim of this advocacy campaign is similar: promoting cybersecurity among citizens and organizations, and providing information on available tools and resources.
-Watch our CTO speak to some of the main considerations around good cyber hygiene, business practices and appropriate policy making in the field of cybersecurity as part of EU #CyberSecMonth.
+Watch our CTO speak to some main considerations around good cyber hygiene, business practices and appropriate policy-making in the field of cybersecurity as part of EU #CyberSecMonth.

 Cloudflare’s Cybersecurity Commitment